gonnux/gonnux.com-site-data/2022/07/29/0/oracle-cloud-k8s-setup.md

 ## Troubleshootings
-Q: Unable to access public internet from private network instances
+- Q: Unable to access public internet from private network instances
-A:
-  No solution if you are in free tier https://docs.oracle.com/en/learn/nat_gateway_private_compute_instance/index.html#configure-the-nat-gateway https://community.oracle.com/tech/apps-infra/discussion/4493649/unable-to-create-a-nat-gateway
+- A: No solution as long as you are in free tier https://docs.oracle.com/en/learn/nat_gateway_private_compute_instance/index.html#configure-the-nat-gateway https://community.oracle.com/tech/apps-infra/discussion/4493649/unable-to-create-a-nat-gateway